1. Where exactly is Kiev?

 Ukraine welcomed 24,671,000 tourists into the country in 2013, many of whom visited Kiev for its vast history, luscious green parks and fascinating architecture!

-Do you know any interesting facts about Kiev you’d like to share here?
-Let us know in the comments section below!
+Do you know any fun facts about Kiev?
+Share them in the comments below!